For Prospective Learners● Organisations where you can learn Japanese in Brunei

 |The Japanese Speech Contest, co-organised by the Continuing Education and Training Division (CET) of the Ministry of Education, the Language Centre at the Universiti Brunei Darussalam (UBD) and the Embassy of Japan in Brunei Darussalam, aims to encourage contestants to give a public demonstration of their proficiency in the Japanese language.
 The winner of the contest will be invited to a programme in Japan organised by the Japan Overseas Enterprises Association (JOEA).

-The 32nd Japanese Speech Contest will be held on 13 March 2019 (Wednesday).
+The 32nd Japanese Speech Contest was held on 13 March 2019 (Wednesday).
 More information about the 32nd Japanese Speech Contest can be found here.

 |JLPT (Japanese Language Proficiency Test)||The Japanese Language Proficiency Test (JLPT) is held on the first Sunday of December every year.
 In 2017, 46 Bruneians took part.
 Detailed information on the JLPT can be obtained from the JLPT official website.
 The JLPT 2018 will be held on Sunday, 2 December 2018 at the Language Centre, Universiti Brunei Darussalam.